szgabsz91/morpher/morpher-core/README.md

 # Morpher Core

-Morpher Core contains the core interfaces and classes for the Morpher framework and methods.
+Morpher Core contains the core interfaces and classes for the Morpher framework.